NativeGap/nativegap-rails/README.md

 = native_assets
 ```

-... in the `head` tag of your layout.
+... in the `head` tag of your layout after your other asset include tags.

 ### App methods